zakariabelourga/supabase-auth/SUPABASE_AUTH_SUMMARY.md

     *   Renders child components (`{@render children()}`).
 *   **`src/routes/auth/+page.server.ts`:**
     *   Contains SvelteKit form actions (`login`, `register`, `reset_password`, `oauth_login`) that interact with `supabase.auth` methods.
+    *   The `register` action includes server-side validation to ensure the provided password and password confirmation match.
 *   **`src/routes/auth/callback/+server.ts`:**
     *   Handles the redirect callback for **OAuth** providers.
 Exchanges the `code` received from the provider for a user session using `supabase.auth.exchangeCodeForSession()`.
     *   Handles redirects for some other email link types (e.g., email change confirmation) *if* they are configured to point here. **Password Reset is NOT handled here anymore.**